Splatoon: Splatfests

-"Splatfests" are special, recurring in-game festival events that take place in the games, where players are asked a question and pick a team based on the answer that they chose.
+"Splatfests" are special and recurring in-game festival events that take place in the games, where players are asked a question and pick a team based on the answer that they chose.
 For example, players could be asked to pick between mayonnaise or ketchup, or if they prefer using a fork or a spoon.
 Similarly to the first game, Splatoon 2 features Splatfest events that include crossovers with other brands, both from other Nintendo properties such as Super Smash Bros.
 Ultimate and Super Mario, and third-party franchises including Teenage Mutant Ninja Turtles, McDonald's, Uniqlo, Nike, Sanrio, Meiji, Pocky, and NPB.
-For Splatoon 3, there are three sides to choose from and just like in the first two games, crossover Splatfest events will be included with other Nintendo franchises such as Pokémon and third-party franchises.
+For Splatoon 3, there are three sides to choose from and just like in the first two games, crossover Splatfest events are included with other Nintendo franchises such as Pokémon and The Legend of Zelda.

 Players then play a series of turf war matches and contribute scores to the side they picked.
 A scoring system decides the winning side based on the overall score of those who played.
 Although all Splatfests in Splatoon 2 ended in July 2019, themes have been repeated since then, and a Splatfest with a unique theme, "Super Mushroom vs. Super Star", happened from 15 to 17 January 2021 in celebration of the Super Mario 35th Anniversary.

 Due to the polarizing nature of the choices offered during Splatfests, the themes themselves tend to be the subject of media attention.
 The themes range from preference questionnaires (e.g. cats vs. dogs, arts vs. sciences), to paradoxes (e.g. chicken or the egg), or sometimes be part of a real-life corporate partnership or sponsorship with Nintendo (such as a Transformers-themed Splatfest with Hasbro, the Teenage Mutant Ninja Turtles and SpongeBob SquarePants-themed ones with Nickelodeon, or one with McDonald's).

 In most Splatfests, the outcome tends to only affect the player's level of in-game reward at the end of the event and typically have no impact on the overall playability of the game.
-However, the exception to this is the last Splatfest of each game, which has marked the end of developer support for the game.
+However, the exception to the last Splatfest of each game, which has marked the end of developer support for the game.
 It was revealed that the outcome of the last Splatfest in Splatoon affected the story mode of Splatoon 2, in which the losing protagonist Callie became an antagonist.
 This was later confirmed by a developer after Splatoon 3's theme and setting seemed to be based on the winner of Splatoon 2's final Splatfest, "Chaos vs. Order".